 Erasmus outside Europe

-Use your skills to create development
+Use your expertise to advance development

 Become part of something bigger